Evidence-Based Nutrient Recommendations

 • Supplemental zinc can improve immune function in the elderly.

-One concern about zinc supplementation is whether it could lead to Alzheimer’s Disease (AD).
+One concern about zinc supplementation is whether it could lead to Alzheimer’s Disease.
 There is some evidence that iron, copper, and zinc are concentrated in the plaques found in the brains of people with AD.
-Whether copper might be the cause of AD has been of some debate, but there appears to be few if any published studies implicating zinc intakes with AD; in fact, more the opposite appears to be true.
+Whether copper might be the cause of AD has been of some debate, but there appears to be few if any published studies implicating zinc intakes with AD.
+See our article on Zinc for more information on zinc and Alzheimer’s Disease.

 Zinc Supplements and Cadmium Contamination